Software as a service: Revenue models

 Some SaaS providers offer free services to consumers that are funded by means such as advertising, affiliate marketing, or selling consumer data.
 One of the most popular models for Internet start-ups and mobile apps is freemium, where the company charges for continued use or a higher level of service.
 Even if the user never upgrades to the paid version, it helps the company capture a higher market share and displace customers from a rival.
 However, the company's hosting cost increases with the number of users, regardless of whether it is successful at enticing them to use the paid version.
 Another common model is where the free version only provides demonstration (crippleware).
 Online marketplaces may charge a fee on transactions to cover the SaaS provider costs.
 It used to be more common for SaaS products to be offered for a one-time cost, but this model is declining in popularity.
 A few SaaS products have open source code, called open SaaS.
 This model can provide advantages such as reduced deployment cost, less vendor commitment, and more portable applications.

 The most common SaaS revenue models involve subscription and pay for usage.
-For customers, the advantages include reduced upfront cost, increased flexibility, and lower overall cost compared to traditional software with perpetual software licenses.
-In some cases, the steep one-time cost demanded by sellers of traditional software were out of the reach of smaller businesses, but pay-per-use SaaS models makes the software affordable.
-Usage may be charged based on the number of users, transactions, amount of storage spaced used, or other metrics.
+For customers, the potential advantages include reduced upfront cost, increased flexibility, and lower overall cost compared to traditional software with perpetual software licenses.
+In some cases, the steep one-time cost demanded by sellers of traditional software were out of the reach of smaller businesses, but pay-per-use SaaS models make the software affordable.
+Usage may be charged based on the number of users, transactions, amount of storage space used, or other metrics.
 Many buyers prefer pay-per-usage because they believe that they are relatively light users of the software, and the seller benefits by reaching occasional users who would otherwise not buy the software.
-However, it can cause revenue uncertainty for the seller and increases the overhead for billing.
+However, there are also many buyers who prefer perpetual licenses for reasons such as, high subscription prices, and subscription fatigue.
+It can also cause revenue uncertainty for the seller and increases the overhead for billing.

 The subscription model of SaaS offers a continuing and renewable revenue stream to the provider, although vulnerable to cancellation.
 If a significant number are cancelled, the viability of the business can be placed in jeopardy.
 The ease of canceling a subscription and switching to a competitor leave customers with the leverage to get concessions from the seller.
 While recurring revenues can help the business and attract investors, the need for customer service skills in convincing the customer to renew their subscription is a challenge for providers switching to subscription from other revenue models.
+The Rule of 40 is a commonly used metric by investors to evaluate SaaS company performance, calculated as the sum of revenue growth rate and EBITDA margin (with a target combined score of 40% or above).